zqubit/334f21/README.md

-# Principles of Blockchains
+# ELEC_ENG/COMP_ENG 334: Fundamentals of Blockchains and Decentralization

 Welcome!
-This is the repository for ELEC_ENG/COMP_ENG 334: Fundamentals of Blockchains and Decentralization, Fall 2021 at Northwestern University, Evanston, IL.
+This is the repository for required projects of the above course.

 ## Project Suggestion
 You need to run the project on your machines. **We strongly recommend Linux or Mac OS.** On Windows, some package referred by the project has bugs, and we recommend Ubuntu subsystem on Windows.